- What is a gynecologist?

 What is not paid for under Medicaid?

 Medicaid does not pay for condoms or Emergency Contraceptive Pills (also known as the Plan B pill or the morning after pill).
 This pill is bought at a pharmacy in an emergency to prevent unplanned pregnancy if you are not on birth control already and must be taken within 72 hours of unprotected sex.
 Anyone can purchase Emergency Contraceptive Pills (Plan B) in Florida, even if you are under the age of 18.
+Medicaid will pay for medical treatment related to pregnancy, but Medicaid does not cover the cost of abortions.
+Many clinics will give you a low rate or provide an abortion at no cost to you if you have Medicaid.

-• You are married OR
+- You are married OR

-• You already have a child OR
+- You already have a child OR

-• Your parent or legal guardian provides consent on a notarized form with a copy of your state ID OR
+- Your parent or legal guardian provides consent on a notarized form with a copy of your state ID OR

-• Your parent or legal guardian waives consent OR
+- Your parent or legal guardian waives consent OR

-• You get a waiver through the court
+- You get a waiver through the court

 DCF or anyone who works for DCF CANNOT consent to an abortion on your behalf if you are in DCF custody.

-• You are married
+- You are married

-• You already have a child
+- You already have a child

-• Your parent/legal guardian has waived notice (usually done by signing a form when paperwork is completed at your first gynecologist appointment)
+- Your parent/legal guardian has waived notice (usually done by signing a form when paperwork is completed at your first gynecologist appointment)

-• You have been legally emancipated,
+- You have been legally emancipated,

-• You obtain a waiver of notice through the court.
+- You obtain a judicial waiver of notice through the court.

-To obtain a waiver of notice for an abortion, you will first file an anonymous petition (meaning not even your name will be on it) with the court along with a sworn statement by you stating your name, your address, your birth date, and the date of filing your petition.
+To obtain a waiver of notice for an abortion, you need to file an anonymous petition (meaning not even your name will be on it) with the court along with a sworn statement by you stating your name, your address, your birth date, and the date of filing your petition.
 You can ask a trusted adult to help you with this.
 Your name will not appear on the petition, and your sworn statement will stay confidential (private) at all times.
 At no time will your filing be sent to a parent or legal guardian.
 Instead, all court filings will be sent to a trusted person of your choice.
 You have the right to a lawyer, and the court will appoint one at no cost for you if you request to have one.
 It is also possible for your attorney in your dependency case to represent you in this hearing if they are able.

 Three business days after you file your petition, the court will have a hearing.
 You may bring anyone you want to this hearing.
 Your attorney will also be in this hearing.
 This hearing will be closed to the public and remain confidential (private) at all times.
 At the conclusion of the hearing, the court will enter an order either allowing you to waive notice of an abortion or denying the waiver.
 You have the right to appeal any order if you do not agree with the judge’s decision.